thedkm/Web-Browser/README.md

 # Web-Browser
 A Simple GUI Web browser with basic Functionality
-Made with <3 with Python and QT freamwork.
+Made with :heart: with Python and QT freamwork.

 version : 1.0